Anti-abortion activists hold annual 'Walk for Life' in Dubuque

-More than 60 area residents braved snow- and ice-covered roads this morning to take part in the annual Walk for Life event in Dubuque.
+More than 60 area residents braved snow- and ice-covered roads Saturday morning to take part in the annual Walk for Life event in Dubuque.

 DCRTL Executive Director Ashley Stackis was impressed by the turnout.